 Allergies In Babies

 Allergies are more common than ever before.
-Here’s how to spot them in your kid — and what to do if she has them.
+Here’s how to spot them—and what to do if baby has them.

 What is an allergy for a baby?